Exercises

 Should You Stretch Before Exercise?

-If you often tighten up after exercise, you may also like to read about delayed onset muscle soreness (DOMS), muscle recovery, and why a cool down matters after exercise.
+If you feel stiff after training, read about DOMS muscle soreness, muscle recovery and why a cool down matters.

 Can Warming Up Help Prevent Injury?